aibrix/PrisKV/README.md

 # ACL

-An access control list (ACL) is a list of rules that specifies which clients are granted access to a PRISKV server.
+An access control list (ACL) is a list of rules that specifies which clients are granted access to a PrisKV server.

   ```bash
   ./server/priskv-server --acl fdbd:ff1:ce00:4c7:156a:a66b:b407:19c4 # A single IPv6 address style